-A baby with newborn jaundice can usually continue to breastfeed alongside any medical treatments except in rare cases456.
-Plenty of colostrum and breast milk is a great way to speed up clearance of bilirubin via the bowel so it is important to get successful breastfeeding established early (see below).
-More poops mean more bilirubin excreted and less reabsorbed.
+A baby with newborn jaundice can usually continue to breastfeed alongside any medical treatments or additional supplements that may be needed, except in rare cases.67 It is important to get successful breastfeeding established early to avoid high levels of bilirubin that might require treatment (ABM, 2017).

 Get breastfeeding off to a good start

 Comprehensive ideas to minimise jaundice are listed in the Jaundice protocol from the Academy of Breastfeeding Medicine.
 They include; starting breastfeeding as soon as possible (within the first hour), exclusive and frequent breastfeeding, knowing when to spot early feeding cues, getting positioning and latch as good as possible, being vigilant for poor milk transfer, signs of dehydration, high weight loss, and identifying babies at risk.
 Other tips include avoiding mother-baby separation, using both breasts per feed, breast compression, skin-to-skin and avoiding using a dummy (pacifier).
-Contact your IBCLC lactation consultant for help and support and see our articles A Good Start to Breastfeeding and Breastfeeding Tips for Newborns.
+An IBCLC lactation consultant can be an excellent source of help and support and see our articles:

 If baby isn’t feeding well